-When done properly, rowing is about 60 percent legs and 40 percent arms, Roser says.
+When done properly, rowing is about 60-percent legs and 40-percent arms, she says.
 Because the legs drive the movement, the more power your build in your legs, the stronger your entire stroke will be.

 High-tech features can make tough efforts on the rower more enticing.
 For example, the Hydrow rower not only offers virtual workouts from professional athletes, but it gives you the option to customize your workouts based on what you're in the mood for or how much time you have.

 The stepmill, often known by the brand name StairMaster, is very effective at burning a lot of calories over a short period of time.
-Not only will a stepmill workout elevate your heart rate and increase fat burn, it will activate your glutes, Roser says, not unlike doing lunges.
+Not only will a stepmill workout elevate your heart rate and increase fat burn, it'll activate your glutes, Roser says, not unlike doing lunges.

 Like with all cardio machines, though, you can run the risk of going too easy.
 "You really have to pump it up," she says.
 If the stepmill is your workout of choice, the key is to only loosely hold the handlebars, Roser says.
 That forces you to really work your lower body to get your heart rate up.

-It's also worth noting that there is a difference between the stepmill and the machine that made "stepping" famous: the step climber.
+It's also worth noting that there's a difference between the stepmill and the machine that made "stepping" famous: the step climber.

 Shop These Stepmills

-A ski machine, like SkiErg, is essentially a rowing machine but vertical.
+A ski machine, like SkiErg, is essentially a vertical rowing machine.
 "A ski machine mimics cross-country skiing," Gagliardi says.
 "It's a full-body workout."
 Also like cross-country skiing, it engages your arms and legs and activates your core and glutes (or just your arms if you're sitting in a chair).

-But if you struggle with coordinating your arm and leg movement to engage the full body, Gagliardi says this machine, especially the SkiErg design, which closely resembles the rower, may not be for you.
+If you struggle with coordinating your arm and leg movement, Gagliardi says this machine, especially the SkiErg, which closely resembles the rower, may not be for you.
 "One of the cons is that the skier requires that same coordinated full-body effort," he says.

 An arc trainer is akin to an elliptical's more biomechanically efficient cousin due to its design, Gagliardi says.
 It moves in an arc shape, which might make a hard effort feel easier than it would on an elliptical or treadmill.

-For those looking to power up the large muscle groups in the lower body, Gagliardi recommends an arc trainer workout.
+For those looking to power up the large muscle groups in the lower body, Gagliardi recommends an arc trainer.
 He notes, however, that for home use, these take up a lot of room compared to other cardio machines.
-Gagliardi says arc trainers are best for those who are starting a cardio program or getting back into one after a hiatus.
+Gagliardi says arc trainers are best for those starting or getting back into a cardio program.

 "The arc trainer is good for those who want to focus on enjoyment and begin to move more consistently," he says.

-There are ways to increase the intensity on an arc trainer, but the primary way to activate muscles would be the incline feature.
+There are a few ways to increase the intensity on an arc trainer, but the primary way to activate muscles would be the incline feature.